ZertoPublic/Z4K/docs/PredeploymentValidation.md

 >  wget https://z4k.zerto.com/pre_deployment_validator.tar
 >  ``

-> The installed tar package contains the bash script and all the needed yaml files, and must be run on each cluster on which Z4K protection will be installed.
+> The installed tar package contains the bash script and all the needed yaml files.

-2. Extract the tar package within one of the pods in the cluster you will install Z4K on.
+2. Use the following command to extract the tar package to the local path within one of the pods in the cluster you will install Z4K on.

->   Use the following command to extract the tar package to the local path:

 >  ``
 >  tar -xvf pre_deployment_validator.tar